SkooveLearn PianoDownload on the App Store

 A B C D E F G

-This is a little exercise that we will play and develop as we go along.
-But, for now, just try and remember the names of the keys with your right hand.
+This is an exercise that we will play and develop as we go along.
+For now, just try and remember the names of the keys with your right hand.

-The right and left hands are a mirror for one another.
-The index finger is always finger number 2, the middle finger is always finger number 3, the ring finger is always finger number 4, and the pinky is always finger number 5.
+The hands mirror each other: the index finger is always finger 2, the middle finger is finger 3, the ring finger is finger 4, and the pinky is finger 5.

 Learning with Skoove